Shusampal/coupon-validator/readme.md

 1. cart amount ( the cart amount ).
 2. coupon ( coupon code )

+To send create request , press validate button.

 ## working

 ### create coupon
-1. When one creates a coupon , based on validations it will throw error json as a result.
+1. When one creates a coupon , there are validations.
+2. it will throw error json if validation is not met.
-2. if all validations are done , then this coupon is saved in array.
+3. if all validations are done , then this coupon is saved in array.
-3. that saved coupon will be send as response.
+4. that saved coupon will be send as response.

 ### list all coupons
 it is simple , when user hits the list button , the server pulls all dat from that array and send it as JSON.

 ### validate a coupon
-1. When one validates a coupon , based on validations it will throw error json as a result.
+1. When one validates a coupon , there are validations.
+2. it will throw error json if validation is not met.
-2. if all validations are done , then the discount amount will be send as response.
+3. if all validations are done , then the discount amount will be send as response.

-NOTE - All validations are in index.js file under validation starts here comment
+# NOTE - All validations are in index.js file under validation starts here comment